amritsingh183/amritsingh183.github.io/_posts/2025-01-01-rust-var-const-lifetimes.md

 #### Why Drop Takes `&mut self`

 `Drop::drop` takes a mutable reference (`&mut self`) rather than ownership because destructors need to mutate the value's internal state (deallocating heap memory, closing file handles) without consuming it.
 This is a **language-level exception** [why it's an exception?
-Because Normally, obtaining `&mut T` from an immutable binding is forbidden] that only the compiler can invoke:
+Because, obtaining `&mut T` from an immutable binding is forbidden] that only the compiler can invoke:

 1. **Compiler-controlled invocation**: Only the compiler calls `Drop::drop` during automatic cleanup.
 You cannot manually call it—attempting `value.drop()` results in compile error E0040.